 When using Demon blades you could use Fel rush or throw glaive during global cooldown.

 When fighting several targets the rotation doesn’t change.
-Just try to make Blade dance and Eye beam to hit the most of the enemies and don’t hold these abilities for too long after cooldown.
+Just try to make Blade dance and Eye beam to hit the most of the enemies and don’t hold these abilities for too long.

 Back to top